-October 12, 2020 - Dredging continues from Wicawak (Squaw) Bay to Bridge Road.
-It is anticipated that dredging will be completed in this section by the end of the week or early next week.
-Then dredging will take place between Bridge Road and Broadway which is the final location to be completed.
+October 12, 2020 - Sediment removal continues from Wiicawak Bay to Bridge Road.
+It is anticipated that sediment removal will be completed in this section by the end of the week or early next week.
+Then removal will take place between Bridge Road and Broadway which is the final location to be completed.

-August 27, 2020 - Dredging has been completed for about 2,500 feet of the Yahara River.
+August 27, 2020 - Sediment removal has been completed for about 2,500 feet of the Yahara River.
 Currently the dredge is located just upstream of Hwy 12/18 and staff are working towards the Broadway bridge.
 The goal is to be up to Broadway by Labor Day weekend.

 August 5, 2020 - Sediment removal has progressed.
 Currently dredging has been completed for about 1,000 feet of the Yahara River.
 The dredging work is currently located just downstream of Hwy 12/18 (upstream of Gilligan's Island).

 July 16, 2020 - Sediment removal has started upstream of Upper Mud Lake (near Gilligan's Island).
 The dredge is starting at the downstream end of the project and they will be working upstream.

 June 29, 2020 - The installation of pipeline and construction of the dewatering basin is planned to be completed this week.
 Then the dredge will be connected to the pipeline and testing of sediment removal will commence.
 We anticipate dredging to start later this week or beginning of next week.

 June 11, 2020 - Installation of approximately half of the pipeline (1.5 miles) has occurred.
 Currently, the dewatering basin where the dredged material will be piped to is being constructed.
 Depending on weather, sediment removal is expected to start in July.